libvips/nip2-extras/README.md

 * To save your new tool, re-select the Toolkit that you added it to and then save it using the following menu options: **File > Save Toolkit**.

 # Moving new toolkits and tools when upgrading
 All new toolkits and tools are saved locally on your computer in a specific **start** folder related to the current version of nip2.
 When you upgrade your software to a new version of nip2 these extra files are not automatically copied accross and you will need to do this manually.
-* Please consult the nip2 documentation for the specific location of your **start** folder.
+Please see the notes above relating to finding your current **start** folder.
-  * Linux: /home/USERNAME/.nip2-X.X.X/start
-  * Windows: *TBC*
-  * Mac: *TBC*